 It is important to make sure that you speak to relevant professionals including lawyers and accountants about due diligence of any merger or acquisition deal.

 Some of the points to worth to remember about during acquisition or merger process include:

 - Checking that the target business is actually fully owned by the people that you are dealing with.

 - Checking whether there have been or are any legal disputes.

 - Analyse legal obligations and liabilities with customers, suppliers and employees.

 - Consider the legal consequences of acquisition or merger on employment and client contracts.

 - Ensure that all key facts about the target business are legally warranted by the seller.
 Your lawyer should request that in a formal written statement.
 Normally, warranted things include records about debtors and creditors, state of assets, audited company’s accounts or legal disputes.

 - Ensure that the contract includes an indemnity clause in respect of any potential liabilities that may arise out of undisclosed things.
 This may include lawsuits or unexpected tax bills.

-If you are considering either a merger or acquisition, Darlingtons offer a highly practical, commercial and cost effective approach at charge out rates which are highly advantageous when compared with City law firms.
-Contact me for further information or advice.
+If you are considering either a merger or acquisition, Gregory Abrams Davidson Solicitors offer a highly practical, commercial and cost effective approach at charge out rates which are highly advantageous when compared with City law firms.
+Contact us for further information and advice.